Emergence of Nationalism

 - The Arms Act was passed in 1878.
 This Act disallowed Indians from possessing arms.

 - The Vernacular Press Act was passed in 1878.
-This Act empowered the government to confiscate the assets of newspapers including their printing presses, if the newspaper published anything “objectionable”.
+This Act empowered the government to confiscate the assets of newspapers including their printing presses, if the newspaper published anything objectionable.
+It is important to note that objectionable meant anything which criticized the colonial rulers.

 - The government tried to introduce the Ilbert Bill in 1883.
 The bill made provisions for trial of British or European persons by Indians.
 Thus, the Ilbert Bill sought equality between British and Indian judges in the country.
 But the whites opposed the Bill and forced the government to withdraw it.